One question on everyone’s mind when they are buying or selling a home, is “how much will the commission be”?

 Helping You with All Your Real Estate Transactions.

-For more than 30 years, the attorneys at the Law Offices of Mark Weinstein, P.C., have been helping people in the state of Georgia with all their real estate needs.
+Since 2001, the attorneys at the Law Offices of Mark Weinstein, P.C., have been helping people in the state of Georgia with all their real estate needs.
 If you have a real estate issue, call us.
 We serve clients in Atlanta, and in a number of counties throughout Georgia, including: Clayton County, Cobb County, Dekalb County, Douglas County, Fulton County, and Paulding County, among others.
 Call us at: 770-888-7707.
 Or you can contact us here.